swisnl/json-api-server/README.md

 * An eloquent model
 * A translation model: not mandatory.
 If you won't use it.
 You can just delete it after generating
 * A schema for your model: used to convert your model to a json api format
-    * Has to extend the BaseApiSchema
 * An API controller
     * Should extend the BaseApiController
 * A repository for your model
-    * Has to extend the BaseApiRepository
+    * Could extend the BaseApiRepository
 * A policy for checking permissions
 * 2 tests and a testing trait